BerkeleyHCI/edg-ide/ide-getting-started.md

 Once you recompile, it should show up in the library browser.
 Then, double-click into the newly created `Lf21215tmr_Device` block to set it for editing.

-The chip itself has three ports:
+The chip itself has three pins:
 - Vcc: voltage input, type **VoltageSink**
 - GND: voltage input, type **VoltageSink**
 - Vout: digital output, type **DigitalSource**